 Its successor, the Bose QC35II kept all that, but added Google Assistant – accessed via that button on the right ear cup.
 The QC35 II never looked especially exciting, but it has a timeless, unobtrusive quality to its design.

-The noise cancelling is timeless in its own way as well – Bose admitted that the system used in the much newer NC 700 at #3 in this list, is basically the same as that of the QC35 II.
+The noise cancelling is timeless in its own way as well – Bose admitted that the system used in the much newer NC 700 is basically the same as that of the QC35 II.
 When you flip the switch, city roar all but disappears, while transport hubs, planes, tubes and trains are uncannily silenced.
 If you turn it off, as with the Sony and B&W headphones, sound quality diminishes noticeably.
 But handily, Bose updated its software a while back, so you can now vary the amount of ANC applied.
 You can't move through 11 levels of ANC as you can with the NC 700 but I'm not sure anyone really needs to do that.

 The right-ear-based volume/play/pause,etc controls work, and the zip-up carry case is functional.
 We're not sure what the purpose of Google Assistant was in this context, because it really struggles to hear you a lot of the time, but if you don't mind persevering/shouting, you could find its music controls and phone call-handling abilities quite useful.